Physical Therapy and Rehabilitation Science

 Education and Training

-Master of Public Health: Johns Hopkins Bloomberg School of Public Health, 2010
+Master of Public Health: Johns Hopkins Bloomberg School of Public Health

-Residency in Pediatric Physical Therapy: Kennedy Krieger Institute, 2012-2013
+Residency in Pediatric Physical Therapy Pilot Program: Kennedy Krieger Institute, 2012-2013

 Cara Felter is an Assistant Professor in the School of Medicine, Department of Physical Therapy and Rehabilitation Science.
 She was an adjunct instructor for five years prior to becoming a core faculty member in 2016.
-She received a Doctorate in Physical Therapy from Belmont University in 2004, and a Master of Public Health from the Johns Hopkins Bloomberg School of Public Health in 2010.
+She received a Doctorate in Physical Therapy from Belmont University, and a Master of Public Health from the Johns Hopkins Bloomberg School of Public Health.
 She is board certified in Neurology and Pediatrics and has clinical experience in both of these areas.
 Dr. Felter is an active member of the APTA at the state and national level.
+Dr. Felter is engaged in educational research with projects spanning social determinants of learning, interview-based learning, the role of patient-educators in health professions education, and global health.
+She is currently enrolled in a PhD in Health Professions Education at the University of Maryland, Baltimore.

 Felter, CE.
 (2019).
 Assessing DPT Students' Self-perceived Readiness to Discuss Sexual Health Before and After Instruction from a Patient-Educator.
 Journal of Physical Therapy Education.
 Advanced online publication. doi: 10.1097/JTE.0000000000000112